coreos/updateservicectl/Documentation/configure-machines.md

 [0123/222454:ERROR:update_engine_client.cc(189)] Update failed.
 ```

-Be aware that the "failed update" means that there isn't any new version to install.
+Be aware that the "failed update" means that there isn't a newer version to install.